Armanti Edwards: Carolina Panthers

 Edwards was selected in the third round, pick #89, of the 2010 draft by the Carolina Panthers.
-Edwards could see the field at a variety of positions including wide receiver, kickoff returner, and quarterback in the wildcat formation.
+It was reported that Edwards could see the field at a variety of positions including wide receiver, kickoff returner, and quarterback in the wildcat formation.
 He was first activated in the 2010 season for the October 10 game against the Chicago Bears.
 After a 34–3 loss against New Orleans and the loss of Matt Moore to the injured reserve list, Coach John Fox hinted that Edwards would see more snaps at quarterback in practice.
-Edwards was named the emergency/third quarterback for the first time before the November 14 game at Tampa Bay, but did not see any game action.
+Edwards was named the emergency/third quarterback for the first time before the November 14 game at Tampa Bay, behind new starter Jimmy Clausen and backup Tony Pike.
+Like Moore the week before, Clausen also suffered an injury.
+For the team's next game on November 21 against Baltimore, Edwards was again listed as the third-string quarterback; this time behind new starter Brian St. Pierre and backup Tony Pike.
 On December 12, Edwards featured at quarterback for one snap against the Atlanta Falcons completing a pass to fellow rookie David Gettis for no gain.

-He received very little playing time during the following season.
-The Panthers released Edwards on October 8, 2013.
+Edwards mostly played wide receiver, kick returner, and punt returner during his time with the Panthers.
+He was released on October 8, 2013.